AnushkaUnhalkar/Employee_Management_System/README.md

 Employee & Department Management Using Python + MySQL

-This mini-project demonstrates how to:
+This project demonstrates how to:
 Connect Python to MySQL
 Create databases & tables
 Insert bulk datasets (50+ records)